WilliamfShaw/mlb_carosuel/README.md

 ![SS](http://s22.postimg.org/tprpku1n5/Screen_Shot_2016_10_27_at_7_02_37_PM.png)

-###TASK
+###TASK & APPROACH

 Build a horizontal carousel list displaying a thumbnail and metadata for games on a given day.
+I tried to build in a way that would allow for reusability.

+Current Next Steps:

+- Implement test suite
+- Have the main thumbnail images slide appropriatly when the user clicks the prev or next button
+- add responsive for web and more mobile scenarios

 ###TECHNOLOGIES